 - Register with your local Council – A as a new business you will have to register with your local council.

 - Register with HMRC (UK)– You need to do this for tax purposes and can do so either on a self-employed basis or as a Limited company.

 Getting a mobile alcohol license is the US is a bit more complicated than in the UK and local liquor laws differ from state to state and as such you need to be compliant in each jurisdiction.

 Need to know:

-In order to serve and sell alcohol, an Alcohol Beverage Control certification must be obtained.
-This is a course that provides training on the legislation around the sell, consumption and risks associated with alcohol.
+- In order to serve and sell alcohol, an Alcohol Beverage Control certification must be obtained.
+This is a course that provides training on the legislation around the sale, consumption and risks associated with alcohol.